 There are a wide variety of marine organisms with numerous kinds of fishes in the ocean.
 Their swimming style may be different from one another.
-Students are required to make a robot fish which can simulate the fish swimming action by applying mechanical principles.
+Students are required to make a robot fish that simulates the fish swimming action by applying mechanical principles.
 The robot fish is required to navigate through obstacles.
 This game tests the ultimate performance of the robots as well as the navigation ability of the players.

 - 1. The robot fish when fully stretched cannot exceed 400mm (Length) x 200mm (Width) x 240mm (Height). - 2.
 The robot fish operates only with servo motors.
 No restriction on the quantity of servo motor. - 3.
 The robot fish must use one fish tail to complete the game in fish swimming action.
 No propeller is allowed to use for floating and sinking function.
-Instead a device is installed for the purpose of controlling the centre of gravity of the robot fish by moving a heavy weight back and forth causing the robot fish to tilt upward or downward.
+Instead a device is installed for the purpose of controlling the center of gravity of the robot fish by moving a heavy weight back and forth causing the robot fish to tilt upward or downward.
 As a result driving the robot fish to swim upward or downward. - 4.
 The robot fish is controlled by wireless controller.
 Contestants are to prepare their own batteries.

-The playing field is a water tank of 3000mm (Length) x 2000mm (Width) x 600mm (Height), filled with water to 450mm deep (as shown in the figures below).
+The playing field is a water tank of 2438mm (Length) x 2438mm (Width) x 610mm (Height), filled with water to 450mm deep (as shown in the figures below).

-- 1. The robot fish is placed at the starting area inside the tunnel.
-The robot fish can be started after the Referee gave the signal and timer begins. - 2.
+- 1. The robot fish is placed inside the tunnel and may be operated upon receiving the referee's signal to start the game. - 2.
 The robot fish must finish the game by following the designated path.
-It first swims through the tunnel, bypasses the 3 rings of different height.
-It then turns and, bypassing 4 cylinders.
-Once the whole body of robot fish swims completely into the second tunnel, the timer is stopped and the time will be recorded. - 3.
-The maximum game time is 3 minutes.
-If the robot fish cannot complete the game, a 3 minutes game time is recorded as well its completed distance. - 4.
-Each team can play twice and the best time will be recorded.
-The shortest time to complete is the winner.
+It first swims out of the tunnel, bypasses the 3 rings of different height.
+It then make turns bypassing 3 cylinders.
+The game ends once the whole body of the robot fish enters completely into the tunnel. - 3.
+The game time is 3 minutes.
+If the robot fish fails to complete the game, a 3 minutes game time is recorded as well its completed distance. - 4.
+Each team plays twice and the best time is recorded.
+The team with the shortest amount of time to complete the game is the winner.